The observability of plasmoid-powered $\gamma$-ray flares with the Fermi Large Area Telescope: Introduction

 \section{Introduction}

-Blazars are a subclass of active galactic nuclei (AGN) with relativistic plasma outflows (jets) powered by accretion onto their supermassive black hole and closely aligned to our line of sight.
-These AGN are the most powerful persistent astrophysical sources of non-thermal electromagnetic radiation in the Universe, with bolometric luminosities of $\sim10^{43}-10^{48}$~erg s$^{-1}$ \citep[e.g.,][]{Ackermann2015}.
-The spectral energy distribution (SED) of blazar emission is broadband, spanning about fifteen decades in energy from radio frequencies up to high-energy $\gamma$-rays \citep[for a recent review, see][]{Dermer2016}.
+Blazars are a subclass of active galactic nuclei (AGNs) with relativistic plasma outflows (jets) powered by accretion onto their supermassive black hole and closely aligned to our line of sight.
+These AGNs are the most powerful persistent astrophysical sources of nonthermal electromagnetic radiation in the universe, with bolometric luminosities of $\sim10^{43}-10^{48}$~erg s$^{-1}$ \citep[e.g.,][]{Ackermann2015}.
+The spectral energy distribution (SED) of blazar emission is broadband, spanning about 15 decades in energy from radio frequencies up to high-energy $\gamma$-rays \citep[for a recent review, see][]{Dermer2016}.